-Pavel's thesis deals with weather derivatives - more precisely precipitation derivatives for which he developed a pricing technique based on utility indifference approach.
-Precipitation derivatives are closely linked to energy industry (hydro-power) and that's where he presently works.
-He is a quantitative trader for energy products at Electrabel s.a. - Europe's sixth largest utility company based in Brussels, Belgium.
-His task is to build pricing models and trade non-standard energy products (nonplain-vanilla options, cross-commodity, cross-location products).
+Pavel Diko graduated from the Department of ORFE.
+His thesis deals with precipitation derivatives for which he developed a pricing technique based on utility indifference, under the supervision of René Carmona.
+He is now a quantitative trader for energy products at Electrabel s.a., one of Europe's largest utility company based in Brussels, Belgium.
+He builds pricing models and trades non-standard energy products such as exotic options, cross-commodity and cross-location products.